 Please keep us and your classmates updated with your latest news and happenings.

-Complete the alumni update form today, and we'll add your class note below.
+Complete the alumni update form today, and we'll publish your class note in our Dornsife SPH magazine.

 Katherine Roshak, MPH ’18, began working at the Janssen Pharmaceutical Companies of Johnson & Johnson as a Clinical Research Associate.